manimohans/verge-news-mcp/README.md

 Example query: "Show me The Verge's news from the past week."

+**Note:** This tool randomly selects 10 news items from the past week, providing variety each time it's used.

 #### search-news

 Searches for news articles containing a specific keyword.